DanieleCucurachi/daniele-cucurachi.github.io/content/_index.md

         - certificate_url: ''
           date_end: ''
           date_start: '2023-11-25'
           description: 'Every year Scientifica VC awards grants to the best thesis in STEM subjects.
-The selected candidates receive a grant of €3,000 and gain access to a mentorship program on Entrepreneurship and the world of Start-ups'
+The selected candidates receive a grant of €3,000 and gain access to a mentorship program on entrepreneurship and the world of start-ups.'
           icon: '' # qui andrebbe aggiunta un'icona in qualche modo
           organization: Scientifica VC
           organization_url: https://scientifica.vc/#/thesis